GSA-TTS/identity-idva-api-gateway/README.md

 ```
 to tail the logs.
 Include `--recent` if you want to just dump the logs instead.

-### HMAC Authentication

-The API Gateway is secured with Kong's HMAC Authentication plugin.
-A digital signature is required in the header of a request that complies with the [Kong HMAC signature specification](https://docs.konghq.com/hub/kong-inc/hmac-auth/#signature-string-construction).

 ### References
 - [cloud-gov/cf-kong](https://github.com/cloud-gov/cf-kong)
 - [Kong Quickstart](https://docs.konghq.com/2.1.x/getting-started/quickstart/)